-Section in COA for Aided Schools Issue Relevant provision in the SAG New/Revised Administrative Procedures for Aided IMC Schools 14.1 & Financial Section 6.6 on All relevant sections and provisions in the 14.2 management "Internal control" SAG are applicable with the following revisions: Handling of income and expenditure Section 6.6.3 on "Handling of school income" Paragraph 5 of section 6.6.3 is revised to read as follows: 5.
+Section in COA for Aided Schools Issue Relevant provision in the SAG New/Revised Administrative Procedures for Aided IMC Schools 14.1 & Financial Section 6.6 on All relevant sections and provisions in the 14.2 management "Internal control" SAG are applicable with the following revisions: Handling of Section 6.6.3 on Paragraph 5 of section 6.6.3 is revised to read income and "Handling of as follows: expenditure school income" 5.
 In accordance with Regulation 63 of the Education Regulations, a school without IMC shall issue official receipts with counterfoils or duplicate copies for every sum of money received.
-Aided IMC schools should refer to Section 6.2(iv) of the "Guide to Financial Management".
+Aided IMC schools should refer to Section 6.2(iv) of the "Guide to Financial Management for Aided Schools Operated by Incorporated Management Committees".
 The receipts should be in prescribed form, serially numbered, issued in sequence, dated and stamped with the school chop.
 They should also bear the name of the payee and the amount collected.
 The Supervisor as well as the Principal must ensure that the internal control system of the school is sound and effective to prevent fraud/misappropriation of funds and in particular all collections are promptly banked in and all collections are properly accounted for.
 In view of administrative difficulties which may be encountered by some aided schools, school may refer to the relaxed requirements for the issue of official receipts for the types of collection stated at Appendix 12 (of Section 6 of the SAG).
 However, separate receipts to students should be issued upon request.

 Section in COA for Aided Schools Issue Relevant provision in the SAG New/Revised Administrative Procedures for Aided IMC Schools Bank/cheque accounts Section 6.6.6 on "Operating bank accounts and signing cheques" Paragraph 2 of section 6.6.6 is revised to read as follows: 2.
 For IMC schools, bank accounts (include Fixed/Time Deposits and cheques) should be operated by joint signatories of IMC managers but the School Supervisor being signatory is not mandatory.
-Aided IMC schools should refer to Section 5.2.4 of the "Guide to Financial Management".
-14.3(d) Fines, charges and fees for specific purposes Section 6.2.2 on "Other sources of school income" All relevant sections and provisions in the SAG are applicable with the following revision: Paragraph 1 of section 6.2.2 is revised to read as follows: 1.
+Aided IMC schools should refer to Section 5.2.4 of the "Guide to Financial Management for Aided Schools Operated by Incorporated Management Committees".
+14.3(d) Fines, charges and fees for specific purposes Section 6.2.2 on "Other sources of school income" Management Committees".
+All relevant sections and provisions in the SAG are applicable with the following revision: Paragraph 1 of section 6.2.2 is revised to read as follows: 1.
 For IMC schools, collection of fines, charges and fees for specific purposes exceeding the ceilings under the blanket approval given by the Permanent Secretary listed in Appendix 3 (of Section 6 of the SAG) should have prior approval from IMC.
 Other sources of school income and the conditions/requirements for generating such income are summarised below: Point c under Paragraph 1 is revised to read as follows: c.
 Collections for specific purposes • For IMC schools, prior IMC's approval is required if the collection is for educational purposes and has secured express consent of the majority of parents. • Detailed procedures at Appendix 4 (of Section 6 of the SAG).